wintersrd/pipelinewise-tap-mssql/README.md

 }
 ```

+Recommended optional settings

+* `"use_date_datatype": true`   - This will emit true timestamps and handle the time datatype.
+* `"use_singer_decimal": true`        - This will help avoid numeric rounding issues emitting as a string with a format of singer.decimal.
+* `"cursor_array_size": 10000` - This will help speed up extracts over a WAN or low latency network.
+The default is 1.

 Windows Authentication is available!
 Don't provide a user or password and pymssql will use the user that is running the process on windows to login.
 e.g.: